svgeesus/EuroMPE/Duophonic/voltage-ref-LT1236.md

 and a week later essentially identical, **-5.000 294V**

-Used without correction (i.e. assuming the reference is -5V) that gives an error of 0.000294 × 1,200 = **0.3528 cents**.
+Used without correction (i.e. assuming the reference is -5V) board #1  gives an error of 0.000294 × 1,200 = **0.3528 cents**.

 Drifting is likely caused by tempco of the matched resistor pair (Susumu RG2012V-182-P-T1 1.8k 0.02% 5ppm/°C) as it is not observed on the positive voltage output, only the negative.
 This rules out Vref tempto (2ppm/°C typ, 5ppm/°C max).
 Lacking simultaneous measurement of the positive and negative outputs (only one 6.5 digit DMM) this cannot be completely ruled out, however.

 ![drifting](./img/1236-neg-drift.png)

-160 hour monitoring still shows some overall drift and some temperature-relted cycling with the AC.
+Board #1 160 hour monitoring still shows some overall drift and some temperature-relted cycling with the AC.

 Plan to build a second board with the Vishay metal film resistors.

 ![after restart](./img/1236-neg-restart.png)

-After shutting down for 4 days then restarting soak, a shift was observed then a gradual drift over two hours to the previous value.
+After shutting down board #1 for 4 days then restarting soak, a shift was observed then a gradual drift over two hours to the previous value.

 ![over temp](./img/1236-neg-96hr-temp.png)

-98 hour soak, second half with AC off and window open so larger temperature swing (18 to 26C) still variation is fairly small.
+Board #1 98 hour soak, second half with AC off and window open so larger temperature swing (18 to 26C) still variation is fairly small.
 Lowest **-5.000 29V** highest **-5.000 25V**